 - icing sugar, optional

 - Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
-Line the bottom of a spring form 24 cm/9.4 inch diameter with baking paper.
+Line the bottom of a springform (24 cm/9.4-inch diameter) with baking paper.

-- In another bowl mix the almonds, egg yolks and honey together.
-Grate the tonka bean over this mixture and mix thoroughly.
-Add about ⅓ of the egg whites and incorporate well.
+- Add about 1/3 of the egg whites and incorporate well with a spatula.
 Add the rest of the egg whites and fold in very gently.

 - Pour the mixture into the prepared pan and bake for 25 to 30 minutes.

 - Leave to cool completely and sprinkle with icing sugar before serving.